Steriva/ROSE-pyforce/docs/theory.md

 ## Package structure

 The package **pyforce** comprises 3 subpackages: *offline*, *online* and *tools*.
-The first two collect the main functionalities, in particular the different DDROM techniques; whereas, the last includes importing and storing functions (from *dolfinx* directly or mapping from OpenFOAM), some backend classes for the snapshots and the calculation of integrals/norms.
+The first two collect the main functionalities, in particular the different DDROM techniques; whereas, the last includes importing and storing functions, some backend classes for the snapshots and the calculation of integrals/norms.
 In the following, some figures are sketching how the different classes are connected to each other during the offline and online phases.

 ### Offline Phase
 Once the snapshots have been generated and collected into the class `FunctionsList`, the aims of this phase consists in generating a proper reduced representation and obtain an optimal sensors configuration.